glacials/twos.dev/src/cold/now.md

 I've mostly jumped ship from Twitter and have switched to Mastodon:
 [@glacials@hachyderm.io](https://hachyderm.io/@glacials).

-I self-hosted a single-user instance for a year I don't regret it.
+I self-hosted a single-user instance for a year and don't regret it.
 I know a lot more about the fediverse than when I started.
 But the benefits started to flatten and the costs were high, so I recently moved to Hachyderm.